 GETTING THE BEST BOSS AND EMPLOYEE RELATIONSHIP

-“We both feel comfortable enough to be open and honest with one another.
+“We both feel comfortable enough to be open and honest with one another too.
 That’s really important – we have laughed and cried together over the years, and I treasure every moment.
 Of course, there are a few things that drive me crazy – her overuse of the exclamation mark being one of them!!!!!!!!
-She’s totally unaware and I am not alone in this!
+She’s totally unaware.
+And I am not alone in this!

 “My advice to anyone wanting to be a PA is to be yourself.
 Understand their job and the pressure they are under, and remember never take things personally.
 Always speak your truth.
 Learn from your mistakes.
 Take the initiative and ask questions.”